py5coding/py5book/integrations/colors.md

 ## Hexadecimal Integers

-If you like, you can also use a Hexadecimal Integer, such as `0x99CC6633`.
+If you like, you can also use a Hexadecimal Integer such as `0x99CC6633`.
 These are similar to the previously described Hex Color Codes.
 The main difference is the alpha value is moved to the beginning.